How Huron’s Numbers-Driven CEO Runs a Profitable DTC Brand

 For Matt, lean operations aren’t just a mindset, they’re a process.

-“At the end of the month, I literally go line item by line item through Opex in our financials.
+“At the end of the month, I go line item by line item through Opex.
 What’s this charge?
 Do we need it?
-If not, let’s cut it.”
+If not, we cut it.”

 That discipline extends to COGS as well.“We have a very detailed COGS reconciliation tab that we built internally to constantly track how we think about international freight and domestic costs, nothing escapes us.”